NijiDigital/drupal-settings/README.md

 By default the `settings.local.php` file is created in the `web/sites/default` directory.

-The destination can be overwritten by a setting in composer extra data definition.
+The destination can be overwritten in composer extra data definition.

 ```json
 {